markopacak/xcompile-raspbian-starter/README.md

 A starter project for cross-compiling your C++ solution for Raspbian using CMake.
 Currently WIP.

+This guide aims to make things as automatic and easy as possible, yet you will still need to do some steps in order to have a fully functioning working envirnoment.

 ## 1) Why?
 And why not Docker?